assafmo/SQLiteProxy/README.md

 # SQLite HTTP Proxy
-A simple SQLite proxy using REST API.
+A simple HTTP JSON proxy for SQLite.
 This should probably not be exposed to end users. :-)

 # Usage